Close

 How to Identify and Test for Blowby in Your Diesel Engine

-One of the tell-tale signs of excessive blowby is white smoke billowing from the block oil-fill or opening on a valve cover.
-To check this, set the oil-filler cap upside down on the tube or opening.
-If it immediately blows off, there definitely is too much crankcase pressure.
+• White smoke: A telltale sign of excessive blowby is white smoke billowing from the block oil fill or opening on a valve cover.
+To check this, place the oil-filler cap upside down on the tube or opening.
+If it blows off, there is too much crankcase pressure.

-Checking the engine’s compression by performing a leak-down test is a more detailed method of diagnosing the condition and determining the amount (percentage) of blowby.
+• Leak-down test: Checking the engine’s compression by performing a leak-down test is a more detailed method of diagnosing the condition and determining the blowby amount (percentage).
 The test is completed using a compressor and the specialized dual-gauge testing tool.

 How Do You Fix Blowby?